GoogleCloudPlatform/professional-services/tools/label-updater/readme.md

 Example Input Label File
 ===================
 The labels should be in lower case.
+The google sheet must be shared with the service account user id for the scripts to find it.
 A sample google sheet and sample screenshot are below:

 https://docs.google.com/spreadsheets/d/1mmn5wShPqgFQeM9bRRZONWY30FmP9EZBWQOyACZtGGE/edit#gid=0